Carmine Texas Open for Business Spring 2017

 Carmine, Texas is part of the Roundtopolis…situated on Highway 290, between Giddings and Brenham, Texas.
 The community is the site of Round Top-Carmine High School, and is blessed with a number of year-round businesses catering to antiques and vintage shoppers.

-The Round Top Register has worked with advertisers to develop a map of Carmine-area businesses, which was included in the Spring 2017 Round Top Antiques Show Map & Guide.
+Billing itself as the “Entrance to the Antiques Festival,” Carmine is a year-round shopping destination as well.
+The map of Carmine-area businesses, which was included in the Spring 2018 Round Top Antiques Show Map & Guide.
 This map of the types of businesses open — and their hours and amenities.

 The Carmine Chamber of Commerce also offers an event calendar.